 - How to Disable Ads in Chrome on Android With AdLock

-Of course, the simplest way to block pop-ups on Chrome is to install AdLock, and we’re not just saying that ‘cause we are creators of this wonderwork.
+Of course, the simplest way to block diverse ads, pop-ups/pop-unders on Chrome is to install AdLock, and we’re not just saying that ‘cause we are creators of this wonderwork.
 However, in a way yeah because of that, but exactly because we developed AdLock we know best all its useful features and essential settings.
-Though we try to be guided by the principle of impartiality, that’s why we’re going to show you how to remove ads from Chrome on your Android and PC using AdLock and using inbuilt Chrome ad blocker.
+Though we try to be guided by the principle of impartiality, that’s why we’re going to show you how to remove ads from Chrome on your Android and PC using conventional inbuilt Chrome tools and using AdLock adblocker.

 How to Block Ads In Google Chrome Using AdLock Extension

 Our newest product to beat ads exclusively in Google Chrome is here.
-AdLock extension is superior ever existed Chrome extension and here is why:
+AdLock extension is a superior Chrome extension and here is why:

-AdLock extension is also available for Chrome for macOS.
-Now you can block ads on MacBook or iMac using our solution.
+AdLock extension is also available for Safari for macOS.
+Now you can block ads on MacBook or iMac in a snap.
+All you need is AdLock.

 Download AdLock extension for Google Chrome.